 In 2012, Lux Research, Inc. issued a report that stated: "The dream of a hydrogen economy ... is no nearer".
 It concluded that "Capital cost ... will limit adoption to a mere 5.9 GW" by 2030, providing "a nearly insurmountable barrier to adoption, except in niche applications".
-The analysis concluded that, by 2030, PEM stationary market will reach \$1 billion, while the vehicle market, including forklifts, will reach a total of \$2 billion.
-[114] Other analyses cite the lack of an extensive hydrogen infrastructure in the U.S. as an ongoing challenge to Fuel Cell Electric Vehicle commercialization.
-In 2006, a study for the IEEE showed that for hydrogen produced via electrolysis of water: "Only about 25% of the power generated from wind, water, or sun is converted to practical use."
-The study further noted that "Electricity obtained from hydrogen fuel cells appears to be four times as expensive as electricity drawn from the electrical transmission grid. ...
-Because of the high energy losses [hydrogen] cannot compete with electricity.
-[117] Furthermore, the study found: "Natural gas reforming is not a sustainable solution".
-[117] "The large amount of energy required to isolate hydrogen from natural compounds (water, natural gas, biomass), package the light gas by compression or liquefaction, transfer the energy carrier to the user, plus the energy lost when it is converted to useful electricity with fuel cells, leaves around 25% for practical use."
-[68][75][118]
+The analysis concluded that, by 2030, PEM stationary market will reach \$1 billion, while the vehicle market, including forklifts, will reach a total of \$2 billion.^[109] Other analyses cite the lack of an extensive hydrogen infrastructure in the U.S. as an ongoing challenge to Fuel Cell Electric Vehicle commercialization.^[65]

 In 2014, Joseph Romm, the author of The Hype About Hydrogen (2005), said that FCVs still had not overcome the high fueling cost, lack of fuel-delivery infrastructure, and pollution caused by producing hydrogen.
-"It would take several miracles to overcome all of those problems simultaneously in the coming decades."
-[119] He concluded that renewable energy cannot economically be used to make hydrogen for an FCV fleet "either now or in the future."
-[111] Greentech Media's analyst reached similar conclusions in 2014.
-[120] In 2015, Clean Technica listed some of the disadvantages of hydrogen fuel cell vehicles.
-[121] So did Car Throttle.
-[122] A 2019 video by Real Engineering noted that, notwithstanding the introduction of vehicles that run on hydrogen, using hydrogen as a fuel for cars does not help to reduce carbon emissions from transportation.
+"It would take several miracles to overcome all of those problems simultaneously in the coming decades."^[111] He concluded that renewable energy cannot economically be used to make hydrogen for an FCV fleet "either now or in the future."^[106] Greentech Media's analyst reached similar conclusions in 2014.^[112] In 2015, Clean Technica listed some of the disadvantages of hydrogen fuel cell vehicles.^[113] So did Car Throttle.^[114]

+A 2019 video by Real Engineering noted that, notwithstanding the introduction of vehicles that run on hydrogen, using hydrogen as a fuel for cars does not help to reduce carbon emissions from transportation.
 The 95% of hydrogen still produced from fossil fuels releases carbon dioxide, and producing hydrogen from water is an energy-consuming process.
 Storing hydrogen requires more energy either to cool it down to the liquid state or to put it into tanks under high pressure, and delivering the hydrogen to fueling stations requires more energy and may release more carbon.
 The hydrogen needed to move a FCV a kilometer costs approximately 8 times as much as the electricity needed to move a BEV the same distance.
-[123]
+[115] A 2020 assessment concluded that hydrogen vehicles are still only 38% efficient, while battery EVs are 80% efficient.
+[116]